 The Graphic Design Technology curriculum is a two-year program of study designed to prepare the student for entry-level employment and advancement in the field of graphic design/commercial art and media art.
-Students receive instruction in the design and execution of illustrations, layouts, color separations, camera-ready layout, rendering, photography, logo design, and design principles necessary to produce designs for ads in magazines, books, posters, billboards, catalogs, brochures, and other forms of visual communications.
+Students receive instruction in the design and execution of printed publications, web graphics, illustrations, rendering, logo design, and design principles necessary to produce designs for ads in magazines, books, posters, billboards, catalogs, brochures, and other forms of visual communications.
 Specific instruction is provided using traditional methods and through current computer technology.